Where Is This? (Africa)

 The salt pan remains dry for most of the year, filling briefly following summer rains when flamingos and pelicans arrive.
 At other times, the nutrient-rich dust from the pan gets blown across the park, providing a lifeline for vegetation, which in turn supports a surprisingly large number of animal species including lion, leopard, black rhino and elephant.

-Game viewing in the park is excellent, especially in the dry season between May and October as animals converge on numerous waterholes.
+Game drives in Eotsha are excellent, especially in the dry season between May and October as animals converge on numerous waterholes.

 We update this page each week, with the featured image from our e-newsletter, which you can sign up to in the footer below.